chironb/ChiCLI/README.md

 - *I will update these instructions in the future.*

 Latest News:

+v1.06 - Exciting Update! - Mar 9 2022
+- Updated:   The "temp" command had a bug that reported 30'C on anything 30 or lower.
+It now works by reporting between 16'C to 30'C.

 v1.05 - Exciting Update! - Feb 21 2022
 - Added:     A new "temp" command which reports the temperature of the CPU!
 Works on standard stock C64 and C64C machines *without* any modifications or extra hardware!
 It will only attempt to run on currently supported machines.